The City Library at Mailänder Platz, Stuttgart

 Public music libraries

 The task of public music libraries, or public libraries with a music department, resides in offering a wide assortment of sheet music, books on music, musical periodicals, sound recordings and audio-visual media from every area of music, whether for use on location or for taking out on loan.
 They also help by providing specialist information and supporting research.
 Recently public libraries have played an important role as a so-called ‘third place’, a gathering spot or living space with special opportunities for exchanges and encounters.
-Depending on the size of the library, the spectrum may also include scholarly editions, special refer ence works and secondary literature.
+Depending on the size of the library, the spectrum may also include scholarly editions, special reference works and research literature.
 Generally the offerings are freely accessible and mainly serve the purposes of practical music life, sometimes even including practice rooms.
 The libraries also place great stock in public relations by organising concerts, lectures and exhibitions on the subject of music.
-No less important is their role as a place of learning and a meeting place for all age groups – sites of information exchange for professional musicians, schools and the world of musical performance brought together.
-[3]
+No less important is their role as a place of learning and a meeting place for practically all age groups – as sites of information exchange for professional musicians, schools and the world of musical performance altogether.
+[4]

 Scholarly music libraries

 The classical tasks of scholarly libraries – collection, acquisition, cataloguing, utilisation and presentation – also apply in general to their music departments.
-[4] Source material and research literature are indispensible for the practice of musicology, and they must be kept ready to hand with maximum completeness.
+[5] Source material and research literature are indispensible for the practice of musicology, and they must be kept ready to hand with maximum completeness.
 In Germany, unlike Europe’s more centralised states, this task is spread among various institutions.
 It was not until 1912 that a German national library was founded in Leipzig (Deutsche Bücherei).
 Its mandate covered all literature published domestically, whether in German or in foreign languages, and all German-language literature published abroad.
 Only in 1943 was its mandate expanded to include sheet music.
 Following the partition of Germany, the German Music Archive (Deutsches Musikarchiv, or DMA), located in what was then West Germany, only began to archive depository copies of sheet music in 1973.
-The nationwide collection of sound record ings in West Germany came equally late, beginning only in 1970.
+The nationwide collection of sound recordings in West Germany came equally late, beginning only in 1970.
 After the reunification of Germany in 1990, the Deutsche Bücherei in Leipzig and the Deutsche Bibliothek in Frankfurt am Main (founded in West Germany in 1947) were merged into a single national library under the name Die Deutsche Bibliothek (known since 2006 as Deutsche Nationalbibliothek).
-The German Music Archive (DMA), initially head quartered in Berlin, relocated to Leipzig in 2010.
+The German Music Archive (DMA), initially headquartered in Berlin, relocated to Leipzig in 2010.
 A new legal mandate of 2006 gave the DMA, in addition to sheet music and sound recordings, the obligation to collect and catalogue music publications in the Web (audio files and digitised sheet music).
 Because of this convoluted history, there still exist gaps, especially in the systematic collection of all sheet music printed in Germany.
 This gap was and is meant to be closed by a consortium of scholarly libraries known as Collection of German Prints (Sammlung Deutscher Drucke, or SDD).
 Founded in 1989, it is tasked with the retroactive collection and cataloguing of literature, sheet music and maps up to the year 1912.
 The acquisition of printed music is shared by the Bavarian State Library in Munich (Bayerische Staatsbibliothek, or BSB) up to the year 1800, and the Berlin State Library (Staatsbibliothek zu Berlin, or SBB) from 1801 to 1945.

 Bild